 Drug delivery system, Nanomedicine, Carcinoma, Nanoparticles, Mushroom, PNPs.

-Hubei Collaborative Innovation Center for Advanced Organic Chemical Materials, Ministry of Education Key Laboratory for the Synthesis and Application of Organic Functional Molecules, College of Chemistry and Chemical Engineering, Hubei University, Wuhan 430062, Department of Biochemistry, University of Bamenda, North Western, Department of Pharmacy, Jagannath University, Sadarghat, Dhaka-1100, Department of Pharmacy, Southeast University, Banani, Dhaka-1213, Riphah Institute of Pharmaceutical Sciences, Riphah International University, Lahore Campus, Department of Pharmacology, Faculty of Pharmaceutical Sciences, Government College University Faisalabad, Faisalabad, Department of Biology, College of Science, Princess Nourahbint Abdurrahman University, Riyadh 11474, Department of Medicine and Infectious Diseases, Faculty of Veterinary Medicine, 12211, Giza, Cairo University, Department of Nutrition and Veterinary Clinical Nutrition, Faculty of Veterinary Medicine, iDamanhour University, Damanhour 22511, Department of Zoology, College of Science, King Saud University, P.O.
+Hubei Collaborative Innovation Center for Advanced Organic Chemical Materials, Ministry of Education Key Laboratory for the Synthesis and Application of Organic Functional Molecules, College of Chemistry and Chemical Engineering, Hubei University, Wuhan430062, Department of Biochemistry, University of Bamenda, North Western, Department of Pharmacy, Jagannath University, Sadarghat, Dhaka-1100, Department of Pharmacy, Southeast University, Banani, Dhaka-1213, Riphah Institute of Pharmaceutical Sciences, Riphah International University, Lahore Campus, Department of Pharmacology, Faculty of Pharmaceutical Sciences, Government College University Faisalabad, Faisalabad, Department of Biology, College of Science, Princess Nourahbint Abdurrahman University, Riyadh11474, Department of Medicine and Infectious Diseases, Faculty of Veterinary Medicine, Cairo University, Giza 12211, Department of Nutrition and Veterinary Clinical Nutrition, Faculty of Veterinary Medicine, Damanhour University, Damanhour 22511, Department of Zoology, College of Science, King Saud University, P.O.
 Box 2455, Riyadh 11451